schmich/crypto-address-visualizer/README.md

     This extension does not use local storage or extension storage of any kind.
 Nothing is saved to or loaded from disk.
 This extension operates entirely in memory.

-1. **This extension does not import any external assets**
+1. **This extension does not import any external assets at runtime**

     All assets (HTML, CSS, JavaScript, images) are packaged and included with the extension at the time of publishing.
 No external assets are requested or included at runtime.

+    For visualization, parts of the following libraries are copied and packaged with this extension: [emn178/js-sha3](https://github.com/emn178/js-sha3), [emn178/js-crc](https://github.com/emn178/js-crc), [dmester/jdenticon](https://github.com/dmester/jdenticon), [stewartlord/identicon.js](https://github.com/stewartlord/identicon.js), [download13/blockies](https://github.com/download13/blockies), and [davidshimjs/qrcodejs](https://github.com/davidshimjs/qrcodejs).

 1. **All loaded assets have subresource integrity checksums**

     All assets loaded in the visualizer are protected with [subresource integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) to ensure they were not manipulated or tampered with between development, packaging, distribution, installation, and runtime.
-See [visualizer.html](src/visualizer.html) for details.
+See the `integrity` attributes in [visualizer.html](src/visualizer.html) for details.

 ## Donate